gatling/gatling/src/sphinx/quickstart.rst

 The application under test
 ==========================

-In this tutorial, you'll be playing with an application named 'computer-database' deployed on Heroku at the following url:
+In this tutorial, you'll be playing with an application named *Computer-Database* deployed on Heroku at the following url:

 http://computer-database.heroku.com

-This application is one of the samples of `Play! <http://www.playframework.com/>`_'.
+This application is one of the samples of `Play! <http://www.playframework.com/>`_.
 You can also run it all your local machine: just download Play!'s bundle and check out the samples.

 This is a simple CRUD application for managing computer models.
 The main features available are: